Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Add servers or channels to the ignore list.
+Commands to add servers or channels to the ignore list.

+The ignore list will prevent the bot from responding to commands in the configured locations.

+..
+Note:: Owners and Admins override the ignore list.

 .. _core-command-ignore-channel: